A guide to managing acute lower back pain

 Normalise and keep moving

 It is important to keep moving and continue with your normal daily activities as much as your pain allows.
 This helps increase blood circulation, nerve recovery and ensures the muscles stay active.
+You are also giving your brain the message that it is safe to move and this helps 'turn down' the intensity of your pain.
 Research has shown that people who remain active are more likely to have a quicker recovery.

 Use medication if you need it